 “The process will open your eyes,” Mellen says.
 The numbers often reveal a story about your time use that’s completely different from what you imagined.
 This is especially true of those who linger online, he notes.

-Several years ago, to overcome the -need to always be busy, Lea — now 36 and a success coach — started dedicating a full week each month to “scheduled spontaneity.”
+Several years ago, to overcome the need to always be busy, Lea — now a success coach — started dedicating a full week each month to “scheduled spontaneity.”

 Her first experience was an epiphany.
 “I had a two-hour lunch with a friend rather than eating at my computer and found freedom.
 I went for half-day leisurely strolls along the seawall and found peace.
 I went out on a date to watch the sunset from a boat and found radiance,” she says.
 “I had no idea that time was meant to be enjoyed — and that I was allowed to enjoy it.”